 Star Trek's Lt.
 Ilia, played by Persis Khambatta, got it right for people annoyed by hair.
 And very attractive, too!

-Experimental Hairstyles for the Space Tourism Industry
+Experimental Hairstyles in Space Tourism

 This is just the perfect look for visiting the Martian Colonies.
-It recalls the wistful descriptions vividly portrayed in Ray Bradbury's The Martian Chronicles -- a certain fiery wispiness.
+It recalls the wistful descriptions vividly portrayed in Ray Bradbury's The Martian Chronicles: a certain fiery wispiness.